CherFoster/Phase-3-Project/README.md

 Fork and clone this repository and navigate into its directory to get started.
 Make sure you have Python and SQLAlchemy installed before running the application.
 Install SQLAlchemy by running <code>pip install sqlalchemy</code>.
 Run <code>pipenv install</code> to install any dependencies, and enter the virtual environment by running <code>pipenv shell</code>.
 Navigate into the lib/db directory and run <code>python seed.py</code> in the terminal to generate fake data to the database.
 Once the data has been created, change directories back into the lib folder and run <code>python cli.py</code> to run the Airbook application.

+### CLI Structure
+<code>cli.py</code> contains the code for user interactivity for the application.
+There are 4 functions within this file including a greeting function, a function to navigate back to the main menu, the main function, and an exit functio.
+The main() function contains the functionality for each user's prompted input.
+There are four options to choose from in the main menu that will reroute the user to a different module based on what information needs to be accessed.
+Please reference the visuals below for examples.

 ### File Structure
 Models.py, seed.py, and the flights database are located in the lib/db directory.